formalsec/explode-js/bench/README.md

 ## A.1.
 Description & Requirements

 #### A.1.1.
 How to access.
-The artifact is available as a persistent DOI at ~~TODO~~.
+The artifact is available as a persistent DOI at 10.5281/zenodo.15009157.

 #### A.1.2.
 Dependencies.
 The evaluation of this artifact does not depend on specific hardware.
-The software requirements to evaluate this artifact are:
+However for the evaluation is recommended following software and hardware specs.

-- Linux ~~(tested with Ubuntu 22.04 LTS and Debian 10/11, kernel 5.15.0, 5.10.0 and 4.19.0)~~
+- Linux (tested with Ubuntu Ubuntu 24.04.2 LTS and Debian 10/11)
-- Docker ~~(tested with version 24.0.1 and 25.0.3)~~
+- Docker (tested with version 28.0.1)

-The repository contains a Docker image named ~~TODO~~, built in ~~Ubuntu 22.04 LTS~~, and alternatively, a Dockerfile that installs the necessary dependencies for the evaluation.
+- 32GiB RAM
+- Stable internet connection (Explode-js requires npm install to validate exploits)

 #### A.1.3.
 Source Code and Benchmarks.
-All source code and reference benchmarks are included in the repository.
+All source code and reference benchmarks are included in the repository and respective docker images

 #### A.1.4.
 Time.
 We estimate that the time needed to run the artifact evaluation is as follows:
-- Getting started: ~~∼30 minutes~~.
+- Getting started: 30 minutes.
-- Run the experiments: ~~∼24 compute hours and ∼2 human hours (non-sequential)~~.
+- Run the experiments: XX compute hours.

 #### A.1.5.
 Artifact Structure.
 The artifact is organized as follows:

 ```
 Explode.js
 ├── bench
 │   ├── datasets                # Benchmarks to be evaluated
 │   │   ├── secbench-dataset
 │   │   ├── vulcan-dataset
 │   │   ├── collected-dataset
 │   │   └── test-dataset
 │   ├── fast                    # Submodule with the FAST tool repository
 │   ├── NodeMedic               # Submodule with the NodeMedic-Fine tool repository
 │   └── plots                   # Scripts to run experiments and setup
 ├── example                     # Example programs for Explode.js
 ├── src                         # Source code of Explode.js
 ├── test                        # Unit tests of Explode.js